Wesley contacted me regarding the training preparation form

 Phil Jackson talks in his Sacred Hoops book about how introducing the Triangle Offense concept took the Chicago Bulls two years to master – this is for full-time athletes, with five on the pitch!
 Why we think after four training sessions things do not work is always a mystery to me.

 Anyways, preparing and using forms likes this helps us to focus on what we want to achieve and gives us an opportunity to evaluate.

 The training preparation form

 For the coach, it is a reminder of the learning objective for the period and the exercises.
-See what visible behavior he has to observe.
-It needs to describe:
+See what visible behaviour he has to observe.
+I think a form needs to describe:

 - A brief description of the development phase and the traininggoals for the current period in the season;